 PROVIDENCE, R.I.
-(AP) — Rhode Island's education commissioner is recovering and starting to "feel more herself" after surgery to remove a brain tumor that was believed to be benign.
+(AP) — Rhode Island's education commissioner is recovering after what's being described as a successful surgery to remove a brain tumor that was believed to be benign.

-Doctors discovered the tumor in July after Gist sustained a concussion while travelling to Atlanta when a suitcase slipped from a plane's overhead compartment and hit her in the head.
+Doctors discovered the tumor in July after Gist sustained a concussion while travelling to a conference in Atlanta.